 When your prep is all done:

 - Cut.
 Go all around the edges and posts etc first.

 - Roll.
 Just pour the paint on the floor!
-Make a puddle and use it as your bucket.
-We use an adjustable pole and “do it standing up”.
+Make a puddle and use it as your ‘bucket’.
+All painters use an adjustable pole and “do it standing up”.
 It’s so easy.
 Biggest tip: don’t use cheap roller covers: they shed lint and will totally ruin your work.
 Apply evenly and fully.

-- Let it dry a few hours, test if dry (wear socks, no shoes)
+- Let it dry a few hours according to the label, then test if dry (wear socks, no shoes).

 - Second coat?
 Probably not necessary if you are using the best basement floor paint.
 Use a bright light to see up close.
 Often the answer depends on your color choice: grays are great and reds you’re dead.
 The cut may not need 2 if the rolled section needs 2.
 The paint can instructions tell you how long to wait between coats but don’t wait too long or you will not have good bonding between coats!